What Not to Do in Italy

 Because of this, there’s really no reason to waste money on buying bottled water during your trip to Italy.
 I just keep a water bottle with me at all times and fill it up with tap water.

 If you’d like an extra-safe option, I recommend the LifeStraw self-filtering water bottle.
 It’s a reusable water bottle that automatically purifies any water you put into it.
-This is also great for traveling to places that aren’t Italy where the water isn’t as clean!

 4. Waiting in line for tourist attractions